nginxinc/nginx-azure-workshops/labs/lab1/readme.md

-# Azure Network Build and Nginx for Azure Overview
+# Azure Network Build and NGINX for Azure Overview

 ## Introduction

-In this lab, you will be adding and configuring the Azure Networking components needed for this workshop.
-This will require a few network resources, and a Network Security Group to allow incoming traffic to your Nginx for Azure workshop resources.
+In this lab, you will be adding and configuring the Azure components needed for this workshop.
+This will require a few network resources, a Network Security Group and a Public IP to allow incoming traffic to your NGINX for Azure workshop resource.
+You will also deploy NGINX for Azure resource.
 Then you will explore the Nginx for Azure product, as a quick Overview of what it is and how to deploy it.

 < Lab specific Images here, in the /media sub-folder >